Hilda and the Mountain King: Animation

-Most of the film's animation was done by Mercury Filmworks and Silvergate Media, with production switching between offices in Ottawa, London, and New York using Toon Boom Animation software.
+Most of the film's animation was done by Mercury Filmworks using Toon Boom Animation software.
 The animation for the opening credits was done by Giant Ant.

 Music

-Ryan Carlson composed the music for the film as indicated by its 49th Annie Awards nomination.
-The song When I Can't Sleep by Icelandic musical group Pascal Pinon is featured in the film.
+Ryan Carlson composed the music for the film.
+The song When I Can't Sleep by Icelandic musical group Pascal Pinon is featured in the film, though it is absent from the soundtrack.
+The ending song Another Road was composed and sung by Ray Aggs & Vice Cooler.